 Be hotel savvy

-If you’re going down the hotel route, always check for special family deals, from discounted rates to free meals for children; many international chains offer these.
+If you’re going down the hotel route, always check for special family deals, from discounted rates to free meals for children; many international chains offer these, I recommend choosing one of hotels in Chania Crete if you’re looking for a beachfront resort.
 Most hotels and guesthouses provide breakfast, but unless it’s included in the room rate, it’s often a waste of money for children, particularly if they only eat a piece of bread or a bowl of cereal.
 If breakfast isn’t included, try asking for ‘complimentary’ ones for the children or choose a hotel chain that gives two free children’s breakfasts for every adult breakfast purchased.

 Buy excursions online before you head off